https://invisible-island.net/ncurses/man/

 Legacy Data

 setupterm copies the terminal name to the array ttytype.
-This is not
+This behavior

 Other implementions may not declare the capability name arrays.
 Some